U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 In-Cabin

 Small cats and dogs may travel in-cabin to select destinations for a fee of $150.
-Carriers may not be larger than 18” x 11” x 11”.
+(Household birds are no longer allowed in-cabin.)
+Soft-sided carriers, the recommended option, may not be larger than 18” x 11” x 11”.
+Hard-sided carrier limits depend on the aircraft.
 The combined weight of your pet and carrier should not exceed 20 lbs.
 You may bring one additional carry-on or personal item.
 Health certificates are not required.

 Service Animals